mr-sk/datacoco.core/README.md

 Equinox Common Code Utility for Python 3 with minimal dependencies and easy installation!

-Includes utilities for logging, config files, and batchy workflow monitor
+Includes utilities for logging and config files

 ## Installing the latest version
 To install the latest version, use pip: